-Korogoro Creek stretches 5.4 km from its entrance along Hat Head to the the tidal limit at the floodgates on Hat Head Road.
+Korogoro Creek stretches 5.4 km from its entrance along Hat Head to the tidal limit at the floodgates on Hat Head Road.
 The Korogoro Creek catchment covers approximately 18 km2 the majority of which undeveloped.
-Korogoro Creek is also used to drain the Macleay River floodplain, with the floodgates allowing drainage of the Swan Pool.
-In order to protect Hat Head village during extreme floods, outflow is diverted from Korogoro Creek via a control structure known as "the Choke" to Rowe's Cut (an artificial ocean outlet), and a number of levees were constructed along the length of the Creek.
+Korogoro Creek is also used to drain the Macleay Floodplain, with the floodgates allowing drainage of the Swan Pool.
+In order to protect Hat Head village during extreme floods, outflow is diverted from Korogoro Creek via a control structure known as "the Choke" to Rowe's Cut (an artificial ocean outlet), several levees also exist along the length of the Creek.